Phillies Superstar Could Want Extension With Zack Wheeler $126 Million Deal Done

-The Philadelphia Phillies have had no shortage of moves to make this off-season.
-Despite Whit Merrifield’s one-year deal being their only new signing that is likely to make much of an impact, the Phillies have had their hands full with keeping important players around — and Bryce Harper could be next.
+The Philadelphia Phillies have had their hands full with keeping important players around — and Bryce Harper could be next.

 With Zack Wheeler’s three-year, $126 million extension getting signed on March 4, there may be another player the front office needs to look at getting extended.
 Seven-time All-Star Harper has eight years remaining on his record-breaking 13-year, $330 million deal that he signed in 2019.
 But the 2021 MVP winner still wants an extension that will let him play into his 40s and retire as a Phillie.

-But Yahoo Sports’ Jake Mintz says Harper lacks leverage to get a contract extension.
+But Yahoo Sports’ Jake Mintz wrote on February 26 that Harper lacks leverage to get a contract extension.
 His decision to include no opt-outs on his 2019 deal showed Philadelphia fans and potential incoming free agents his commitment to the franchise.
-And there are only eight current players in the MLB that are under contract longer than Harper.
+And there are only eight active players who are under contract longer than Harper, Mintz wrote.

 Even as Harper signaled that he wanted a contract extension with the Phillies so he could play with them into his 40s, he made sure to keep a team-first approach.
-That’s been his focus ever since taking a contract with no opt outs in 2019.
+That’s been his focus ever since 2019, when he signed a contract with no opt-outs.

-“Understanding that Wheels [Zack Wheeler] is a big one for us right now,” Harper said according to MLB’s Todd Zolecki.
+“Understanding that [Zack Wheeler] is a big one for us right now,” Harper said, according to MLB’s Todd Zolecki in a March 4 story.
 “But you know, contract negotiations [happen] throughout the season and things like that.
 So we’ll see what [agent Scott Boras] and [president of baseball operations Dave Dombrowski] can come up with.”

 Aaron Nola’s extention means the Phillies now have their 1-2 punch for the next few seasons while they push for a World Series title.
 And with the Phillies likely staying put and not pursuing Blake Snell or Jordan Montgomery according to Zolecki, the front office could now focus on extending Harper.